The Littlest Hitler

 The Littlest Hitler is a 2006 collection of short stories by Ryan Boudinot.

 Plot

 The book has characters who have occupations such as drugstore workers and pharmacists.
-The short stories have things such as a cannabalistic mother, serial killers, zombies and terrorists.
+The short stories have things such as a cannibalistic mother, serial killers, zombies and terrorists.
 The last story is called "The Newholy" which has to do with immigration.

 Reception

 A Publishers Weekly review says, "Reminiscent of early Rick Moody or the short stories of Daniel Handler, each of Boudinot's 13 stories is a microcosm of weirdness imbued with imagination and maniacal wit".
 A Kirkus Reviews review says "When Boudinot writes shtick, he's tiresome.
 When he writes fully developed stories, he's abrasive, thought-provoking and explosively funny".
 The book was Publishers Weekly's book of the year.